 Evaluating the entire 360 video signal

 It is evident that we need to have a good representation of the spherical content.
 However, the main drawback is that different projection formats have different sampling densities depending on the sampling location, and thus might poorly represent different parts of the original spherical content.
 In order to overcome this difficulty, we suggest to have a ground truth in a very high resolution (at least 8K for 360 video) as a good representation of original sphere.
 It is to be noted that whereas the currently available test sequences are all in ERP geometry format, the ground truth can be in other commonly used geometry formats as long as at that high resolution they can provide a good representation of the spherical content.
 We then move to different geometries at lower resolutions before compression is applied.
 Given a fixed number of samples, different geometries spend different number of samples to represent different parts of the sphere.
 Thus, going from a high resolution ground truth to a lower resolution geometry representation brings out the difference among different geometries in terms of their sampling patterns and impact on coding, and thus effectively removes the bias towards the starting geometry in which the ground truth is represented.
 With this analysis, we suggest the pipeline depicted in Figure 2 for evaluating geometries and compression algorithms.
 For simplicity of the explanation, we take the case where ground truth is available in ERP 8K (which actually is the best resolution currently available for original spherical content) [6].
 The ERP 8K ground truth is converted into a coding geometry of choice in lower resolution, sent through coding and decoding, converted back into ERP 8K domain, and a quality metric suitable for spherical content is applied between the original ERP 8K and the reconstructed ERP 8K.
-The coding geometry in Figure 2 to be evaluated could be ERP (in lower resolution), EAP, CMP, OHP, etc.; and the quality evaluation metric could be any or all of WS-PSNR [7], SPSNR [8], and AW-SPSNR [9].
+The coding geometry in Figure 2 to be evaluated could be ERP (in lower resolution), EAP, CMP, OHP, ISP, etc.; and the quality evaluation metric could be any or all of WS-PSNR [7], SPSNR [8], and AW-SPSNR [9].